 |Date||Transaction||Amount||Price||Shares||Cumulative Tax Cost||Average Cost (Tax Basis)|

-- Multiply the number of shares redeemed by the average cost to find their tax cost:
+- Because the investor selected Average Cost as the account cost basis method, all noncovered shares were redeemed first.
+Multiply the number of shares redeemed by the average cost of the noncovered shares to find their tax cost:

 - Compare the tax cost with the sale proceeds: